 Stevens stole his first fish tank when he was 11.
-No, he didn’t hold up the local pet store with a slingshot, he simply took it from his older sister’s room after she adopted it from a friend and quickly grew bored of it.
-“It was literally a tiny tank, one foot by half a foot by half a foot and I can still remember the six species it held,” Stevens explains.
-He’d always been fascinated by the natural world but acquiring the tank and life within helped hone his focus.
+No, he didn’t hold up the local pet store with a slingshot.
+He took it from his older sister’s room after she adopted it from a friend and quickly grew bored with it.
+“It was literally a tiny tank, one foot by half a foot by half a foot, and I can still remember the six species it held,” Stevens explains.
+He’d always been fascinated by the natural world, but acquiring the tank and life within helped hone his focus.
 While he’s wary of calling it the beginning of an obsession, he quickly upgraded to bigger and bigger tanks, consuming all the information he could on different species and their habitats.
-Soon enough, household tanks, books and documentaries weren’t enough, he wanted to observe and study these animals in the wild.
+Soon enough, household tanks, books, and documentaries weren’t enough.
+He wanted to observe and study these animals in the wild.

 Staring them in the eye, you get the distinct feeling that they are as curious about you as you are about them.

-Out of school, Stevens earned the diplomas needed to work for a short time in the ornamental fish trade.
-Ornamental fish are those kept as pets or in public displays for their beauty and decorative value.
-“You go from having three or four tanks at home to working in a shop with thousands of tanks and you’re responsible for all of these other fish,” he says.
-“But, after a while, I learnt that's not what I wanted to be doing for the rest of my life, so I changed tact and I went to university.”
+Out of school, Stevens earned the diplomas needed to work in the ornamental fish trade for a short time.
+Ornamental fish are those kept as pets or on public displays for their beauty and decorative value.
+“You go from having three or four tanks at home to working in a shop with thousands of tanks, and you’re responsible for all of these other fish,” he says.
+“But, after a while, I learnt that’s not what I wanted to be doing for the rest of my life, so I changed tact and went to university.”
 From here, Stevens earned an undergraduate degree in marine biology and worked in the Maldives as a marine biologist for the Four Seasons resorts.
-“I was basically a glorified snorkel guide slash divemaster, it was a pretty amazing gig, the company paid to do the sort of thing I’d love to do on holiday.
-That’s when I had my first encounter with manta rays and I fell in love with them.”
+“I was basically a glorified snorkel guide slash divemaster.
+It was a pretty astonishing gig.
+The company paid to do the sort of thing I’d love to do on holiday.
+That’s when I first encountered manta rays and fell in love with them.”

-“As that expanded, I started to collaborate with people in areas such as Mexico and Hawaii where there were other manta folks doing their own thing.
-I took trips to Sri Lanka where I was seeing these animals being fished which then starts to motivate me more in the conservation area and I realised there was a need to address an increasing threat to these animals globally and the best ways to do that was to build an organisation that could form an umbrella to tie together all of these people in disparate locations with a common strategic vision and conservation driven agenda.
+“As that expanded, I started collaborating with people in areas such as Mexico and Hawaii, where other manta folks were doing their thing.
+I took trips to Sri Lanka, where I saw these animals being fished, which then started to motivate me more in the conservation area.
+I realized there was a need to address an increasing threat to these animals globally and the best ways to do that.
+It was to build an organization that could form an umbrella to tie together all of these people in disparate locations with a common strategic vision and conservation-driven agenda.
 That’s really how the Manta Trust was formed in 2010.”

 Manta rays are threatened by human activities such as fishing and over-tourism.
 They’re in need of conservation.
-But so are many others, why focus primarily on them?
-“It's quite common within conservation to use a charismatic megafauna species to help connect people and drive your message because people tend to care more about species that look cuddly and fluffy and you can use them to raise awareness of broader conservation issues,” says Stevens.
-Manta rays aren’t particularly cuddly or fluffy like other charismatic megafauna such as tigers, pandas and penguins.
+But so are many others.
+Why focus primarily on them?
+“It’s quite common within conservation to use a charismatic megafauna species to help connect people and drive your message.
+Because people tend to care more about species that look cuddly and fluffy, and you can use them to raise awareness of broader conservation issues,” says Stevens.
+Manta rays aren’t particularly cuddly or fluffy like other charismatic megafaunas such as tigers, pandas, and penguins.
 But their size, intelligence and individuality make them engaging to humans.
-Each manta has a unique pattern of spots that makes it easy to follow over its fifty-plus year lifespan.
+Each manta has a unique pattern of spots that makes it easy to follow over its fifty-plus-year lifespan.
 When looking them in the eye, Stevens describes getting the distinct feeling that they are as curious about you as you are of them.

 Everything pales in comparison to the bigger problem of the climate crisis